Chapter 15.14

 “Critical area” means any critical area as defined in Chapter 18.06 MCMC.

 “Current conditions” means the state, status, or condition of property at the time application is made for a project (or portion thereof) subject to this chapter.
 Current conditions may include but are not limited to buildings, impervious areas, and topography; provided, that such conditions are naturally occurring, or were legally created or lawfully conformed to the requirements of the city or other permitting authority at the time they were established.
-The advocate for a current condition shall have the burden of proving the conforming nature of the condition.
+The advocate for a current condition has the burden of proving the conforming nature of the condition.

 “Detention” means the temporary storage of surface water in a stormwater facility before release to the stormwater system at a rate slower than that at which it is collected.